dkollias/Aff-Wild-models/README.md

 If you use any of the models/weights, please cite the following papers:

-1. D. Kollias, et. al.: "Deep affect prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond".
+1. D. Kollias, et. al.: "Deep Affect Prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond".
 International  Journal  of  Computer  Vision  (2019).
 DOI10.1007/s11263-019-01158-4.

 > @article{Kollias_2019,
 	doi = {10.1007/s11263-019-01158-4},